usnistgov/nestor-web/docs/Getting Started/CONTRIBUTING.md

 # Description

-This electron application will be a substitute to the initial native application.
-It will not require any prior installation from the user and will be accessible via an executable file for windows machines.
+This electron application is an alternative version of the previous Nestor-qt GUI.
+It will not require any prior Nestor installation from the user and will be accessible via an executable file for windows machines.

-Nestor-web features are therefore identical to the previous nestor application.
+Nestor-web features are identical to the previous nestor application, however they are part of a new web-based GUI.

 ## Features

-*  List of Nestor-web main features.
+### List of Nestor-web main features.
 *  Settings
 *  Upload a file
 *  Extract user selected data